 What is purpose?
-Merriam-Webster will define it as “the reason why something is done, the aim or goal of a person” or “what a person is trying to do or become.”
-Though this sounds about right, actually finding this reason for yourself is much more challenging.
+Merriam-Webster defines it as “the reason why something is done, the aim or goal of a person” or “what a person is trying to do or become.”
+Finding this reason for yourself, however, can be challenging.
 Where do you begin?
-A sense of purpose can be found through a combination of the following values:
+Purpose is multifaceted and can be found through a combination of the following:

 - Attitude - how we interpret our experiences

 - Creation- what we create, achieve and accomplish